Stella-Liyu-Zhang/PM-Reflections-and-Retrospective/README.md

 ## 1) What I think I am able to manage relatively well:
 ### **Translate clients' requirement into task descriptions and technical plans**
 - **Objective:** Deliver to client everything they required, on time.
-- **HOW TO:**
+- **Process:**
-    1)  To ensure that I personally fully understand what the client is looking for in this requirement.
+    -  To ensure that I personally fully understand what the client is looking for in this requirement.
         - Understand why the client want this change.
 Some motivations are:
             - Increase in Daily Active Users and other metrics.
             - User Experience elevation.